sameesin/cisco-csftd-on-aws/content/60_Deploy_Test_Machines/2_Deployment.md

 Lets proceed with the deployment.
 The aim here is to deploy the Test Machines on AWS through terraform.

->**IMPORTANT**: We will first run our Bastion terraform plan and then run terraform plan for application server.
+>**IMPORTANT**: We will first run our Bastion terraform plan and then run terraform plan for web servers.